-In-Service Training: A minimum of 30 clock hours of specialized in-service training experiences are required at all four levels of endorsement.
+In-Service Training: A minimum of 30 clock hours of specialized in-service training experiences are required at all four categories of endorsement.
 Please be aware that in-service training is one of the ways that an applicant can meet required competencies.
 If an endorsement applicant has not had course work at the undergraduate or graduate level that is specifically related to the competencies, he/she may find that more than 30 hours are necessary to fill in any competency gaps.
 Candidates include competencies (knowledge/skill areas) covered at each training event attended, e.g., cultural competence, screening & assessment, developmental guidance.
 Please list no more than 3 knowledge/skill areas for training events of 1 to 2 hours, no more than 6 knowledge/skill areas for training events of 6 to 8 hours, and so on.
 See FAQ page for more information about in-service training requirements.

 Eligible specialized in-service training meets the following criteria: